October 18, 2016 (Updated: May 16, 2023)

 Whether you’re producing video for entertainment, education, or advertising, the footage must render perfectly on mobile devices, from the smallest smartphones to the largest tablets.
 If you’re not creating video or if you haven’t optimized your video for mobile, you might find yourself straggling behind the competition.
-Here are some reasons that content marketing has grown far beyond the printed word — at least for companies that reap great results.
+If you’re still on the fence about investing in this type of media, here are several reasons mobile video should be a part of your overall content marketing strategy:

 From Facebook and Twitter to Instagram and Pinterest, mobile-only advertising has become one of the most popular ways for brands to reach their target markets.
 Pinterest, for instance, unveiled its mobile-only video advertising functionality earlier this year.
 Writing for MarketingLand, social media reporter Tim Peterson covered the new program in depth.
 Unlike Facebook, Pinterest’s video ads don’t play automatically.
 Instead, users must click the Cinematic Pin overlay to view them.